Ricotta: Similar non-Italian cheeses

-In the United States, American ricotta is almost always made of cow's milk whey, as opposed to Italian ricotta which is typically made from the whey of sheep, cow, goat, or Italian water buffalo milk.
+Ricotta made in the United States is almost always made of cow's milk whey, as opposed to Italian ricotta, which is typically made from the whey of sheep, cow, goat, or Italian water buffalo milk.
 While both types are low in fat and sodium, the Italian version is naturally sweet, while the American is a little saltier and moister.

 In southern Switzerland, a similar ricotta is made, although it is often called mascarpa.
 It is historically a staple food in the mountains.
 Equivalent whey cheeses (Ziger, Sérac) are produced in the rest of the country.

 In France, ricotta is known as recuite and can be made from cow, sheep, or goat milk.
 The name and technique of preparation change according to the region where it is produced: it is called Greuil, Breuil or Sérou in Gascony, Zenbera in the Basque country, Brousse in Provence, Brocciu in Corsica and Sérac in the Alps.

 In Malta, a traditional cow's milk cheese known as irkotta is made almost identically to the Italian ricotta, with the exception that it is generally made using fresh milk rather than from residual whey, which gives it a slightly firmer, crumblier texture than the Italian variety.
-Regardless, irkotta is used in very similar ways to Italian ricotta within Maltese cooking, being a primary filling for savoury dishes like ravoli and pies, as well as sweet dishes such as cannoli and cakes.
+Regardless, irkotta is used in very similar ways to Italian ricotta within Maltese cooking, being a primary filling for savoury dishes like ravioli and pies, as well as sweet dishes such as cannoli and cakes.
 It is also one of the two traditional fillings for pastizz, a local savoury pastry snack, with the other being mushy peas.

-In Tunisia, the rigouta from the city of Béja is a close relative to the ricotta, except that it is always fresh-soft and is not aged.
+In Tunisia, rigouta from the city of Béja is a close relative to ricotta, except that it is always fresh-soft and is not aged.
 It is exclusively made from the whey of Sicilo-Sarda sheep's milk.
 Rigouta is also used as the basis of several preparations and dishes of Tunisian cuisine.

-In Spanish, ricotta is known as requesón.
+In Spain, ricotta is known as requesón.
 It can be salted or sweetened for cooking purposes.
 It was brought to Mexico by the Spaniards, although it is not as commonly used as queso fresco.
 It is sometimes used as filling for tlacoyos and tacos dorados, and in the central west area (Jalisco, Michoacán, and Colima) it is spread over tostadas or bolillos, or served as a side to beans.
 In Portugal and Brazil, a similar product is called requeijão.

-In the Balkans, Romanian urdă (/ro/), Macedonian urda (урда) and Bulgarian izvara (извара) are made by reprocessing the whey drained from any type of cheese.
+In the Balkans, Romanian urdă (/ro/), North Macedonian urda (урда) and Bulgarian izvara (извара) are made by reprocessing the whey drained from any type of cheese.
 Urdă is thus similar to fresh ricotta as its fabrication implies the same technological process.
 However, Romanian urdă is neither smoked nor baked in the oven like some variants of the Italian ricotta.
 Urdă has been produced by Romanian shepherds for centuries and is consequently regarded by Romanians as a Romanian traditional product.